-i.
+- i.
 Outdoor recreational facility lighting may exceed an output of 850 lumens and 3,000 Kelvin per luminaire.
-Lighting levels for these facilities shall not exceed those levels recommended in the Lighting Handbook available online by the Illuminating Engineering Society of North America (IESNA) for the class of play (Sports Class I, II, III or IV).

-ii.
-In cases where fully-shielded luminaires would impair the visibility required for the intended recreational activity, partially-shielded luminaires and directional lighting methods may be used to reduce light pollution, glare and light trespass.
+Lighting levels for these facilities shall not exceed those levels recommended in the Lighting Handbook available online by the Illuminating Engineering Society of North America (IESNA) for the class of play (Sports Class I, II, III or IV). - ii.
+In cases where fully-shielded luminaires would impair the visibility required for the intended recreational activity, partially-shielded luminaires and directional lighting methods may be used to reduce light pollution, glare and light trespass. - iii.

-iii.
 Outdoor recreational facility lighting shall not be illuminated between 10:00 p.m. and sunrise, except to complete a recreational event or activity that is in progress as of 10:00 p.m.
 Notwithstanding the foregoing, any essential luminaire and parking area lighting may be operated as part of the outdoor recreational facility in accordance with Sec.
-8108-5.12.

-iv.
+8108-5.12. - iv.
 A lighting system design and installation plan (including lamps, lumens, Kelvin, etc.) shall be prepared by a qualified engineer, architect or landscape architect, in conformance with this Sec.
-8109-4.8.2.2.b(7),and submitted to and approved by the County prior to the issuance of the applicable permit.

-v.
-The lighting system design shall be consistent with the purpose of this Sec.
-8109-4.8.2 and minimize the effects of light pollution on adjacent undeveloped areas within the Habitat Connectivity and Wildlife Corridors overlay zone.
+8109-4.8.2.2(b)(7). - v.
+The proposed lighting design shall be consistent with the purpose of this Sec.
+8109-4.8.2 and minimize the effects of light pollution on adjacent undeveloped areas within the Habitat Connectivity and Wildlife Corridors overlay zone. - (8) Service Station Lighting: All luminaires mounted on or recessed into the lower surface of the service station canopy shall be fully-shielded luminaires and utilize flat lenses.
+No additional lighting is allowed on columns of the service station.

-- (8) Service Station Lighting All luminaires mounted on or recessed into the lower surface of the service station canopy shall be fully-shielded luminaires and utilize flat lenses.
-No additional lighting is allowed on columns of the service station. - (9) Wireless Communication Facilities In addition to all other applicable standards for wireless communication facilities specified in Sec.
+- (9) Wireless Communication Facilities: In addition to all other applicable standards for wireless communication facilities specified in Sec.
 8107-45, wireless communication facilities (including radio and television towers) that are higher than 200 feet shall not use red-steady lights unless otherwise required by the Federal Aviation Administration (FAA).
-Only white strobe or red strobe lights or red flashing LED lights shall be used at night, and these should be the minimum number, minimum intensity, and minimum number of flashes per minute (i.e., longest duration between flashes/dark phase) allowable by the FAA.
-To the extent feasible, light flashes emanating from a single tower shall be set (synchronized) to flash simultaneously. - (10) Night Lighting for Translucent or Transparent Enclosed Agriculture Structures - All night lighting within translucent or transparent enclosed structures used for ongoing agriculture or agricultural operations (e.g., greenhouses for crop production) shall use the following methods to reduce light pollution between 10:00 p.m. and sunrise: - i.
+Only white strobe or red strobe lights, or red flashing LED lights shall be used at night, and these should be the minimum number, minimum intensity, and minimum number of flashes per minute (i.e., longest duration between flashes/dark phase) allowable by the FAA.
+To the extent feasible, light flashes emanating from a single tower shall be set (synchronized) to flash simultaneously. - (10) Night lighting for Translucent or Transparent Enclosed Agriculture

+Structures: All night lighting within translucent or transparent enclosed structures used for ongoing agriculture or agricultural operations (e.g., greenhouses for crop production) shall use the following methods to reduce light pollution beginning at 10:00 p.m. until sunrise: - i.
 Fully- or partially-shielded directional lighting; and - ii.
-Blackout screening for the walls and roof, preventing interior night lighting from being visible outside the structure. - (11) Lighting for Oil and Gas Exploration and Production and Surface
+Blackout screening for the walls and roof, preventing interior night lighting from being visible outside the structure.